MTayyab10/How-to-Start-a-Start-up/README.md

 It's become popular in recent years that Idea doesn't matter, you do not need to spend a lot of time on **Idea**.

 You just supposed to start, even do not think it is valube work.
-So this **totally wrong**.
+So this is **totally wrong**.

 A bad idea is a bad.

 Great companies start with **great idea**.
 If you look successful start-ups they alawys have a good idea.